sujon13/Messenger/README.md

 [EasyChat](http://18.216.231.48:5000/)

 ## Backend Link
-I used two repository for backend.
+I used two repositories for backend.
 One for authentication and another for chat application.

 [Auth](https://github.com/sujon13/Authentication-and-user-management-used-jwt-)